Pusan Perimeter offensive: The left flank — the KPA withdraws from Sobuk-san

 At the other end of the UN line, the left flank in the Masan area, H-hour on 16 September found the 25th Division still fighting KPA forces behind its lines, and the KPA appeared stronger than ever on the heights of Battle Mountain, P'il-bong-san (35.099°N 129.293°E) and Sobuk-san.
 25th Division commander General William B. Kean and his staff felt that the division could advance along the roads toward Chinju only when the mountainous center of the division front was clear of the KPA.
 The experience of Task Force Kean in early August, when the KPA had closed in behind it from the mountains, was still fresh in their minds.
 They therefore believed that the key to the advance of the 25th Division lay in its center where the KPA held the heights and kept the 24th Infantry Regiment under daily attack.
 The 27th Infantry Regiment on the left and the 35th Infantry Regiment on the right, astride the roads between Chinju and Masan, could do little more than mark time until the situation in front of the 24th Infantry improved.

-To carry out his plan, General Kean on 16 September organized a composite battalion-sized task force under command of Maj.
+To carry out his plan, Kean on 16 September organized a composite battalion-sized task force under command of Maj.
 Robert L. Woolfolk, commanding officer of the 3rd Battalion, 35th Infantry, and ordered it to attack the KPA-held heights of Battle Mountain and P'il-bong-san the next day, with the mission of restoring the 24th Infantry positions there.
 On the 17th and 18th the task force repeatedly attacked these heights, heavily supported by artillery fire from the 8th and 90th Field Artillery Battalions and by numerous air strikes, but KPA automatic fire from the heights drove back the assaulting troops every time with heavy casualties.
-Within twenty- four hours, A Company, 27th Infantry, alone suffered fifty-seven casualties.
+Within 24 hours, A Company, 27th Infantry, alone suffered 57 casualties.
 Woolfolk's force abandoned its effort to drive the KPA from the peaks after its failure on the 18th and the task group was dissolved the next day.